nemecek-filip/App-ideas/README.md

 # Welcome

-I created this repository because I have more ideas for iOS apps than I have time and appetite to execute on them and bring them to AppStore.
+I created this repository because I have more ideas for iOS apps than I have time and appetite to execute on them and bring them to App Store.
 So I decided to at least share those.

 Some ideas are purely textual, for some I created simple concept images which are included.
 Some ideas are likely very bad and don't make sense or are already implemented.